foodsAvoid standard versions

 How is barley sourced and updated?

-Gluten-Free Compass editorial team maintains Is Barley Gluten-Free as source-aligned practical guidance.
-For barley, the source family is Coeliac UK Gluten-Free Diet, and the page uses that source for general label rules, gluten-containing grain boundaries, cross-contact framing, or practical food-decision limits.
-The update check stays tied to barley appears directly as a grain and indirectly as malt, malt extract, malt syrup, beer flavor, and some soups.
+Gluten-Free Compass editorial team maintains Is Barley Gluten Free?
+Barley, Malt, and Label Watchlist as source-aligned practical guidance.
+For barley, the source family is Coeliac UK Gluten-Free Diet, and the page uses that source for general label rules, gluten-containing grain boundaries, cross-contact framing, or practical food limits.
+Read the current label, check the package or menu wording, and ask about the kitchen setup before relying on barley.

 Reject first